sergiorgiraldo/DataScience-Showcase/README.md

 # DataScience-Showcase

-Sample projects in Data Sciencem using python or R.
+Sample projects in Data Science using python or R.

 This can be seen as an introduction to my hands-on knowledge in Data Science realm.